-Tutoring assistance is provided by Student Services, Office of Student Success and Counseling and Student Support Services in the Fine Arts Building.
-Tutoring services are provided by the Academic Success Center in the Industrial Education Building.
+- Tutoring and testing services are provided by the Academic Success Center in the Industrial Education Building.

 - Counseling services are provided by the Office of Counseling and Career Services in Ryerson Hall.

 - Campus Police is housed in the Student Center.

-Current student parking decal and IDs are provided in Student Services Office, first floor of the Fine Arts Building.
+- Current student parking decals and IDs are provided in the Student Services Office, first floor of Ryerson Hall.

-International student enrollment and services are provided by the International Student Services, second floor of the Fine Arts Building.
+- International student enrollment and services are provided by the International Student Services, first floor of Ryerson Hall.

-Summer jump start programs, early college prepping classes, financial assistance with college are possible through Student Support Services (first floor of Fine Arts), Upward Bound and Upward Bound Math and Sciences (third floor of Vinson Hall).
+- Early college prepping classes and financial assistance with college are possible through Student Support Services (first floor of Ryerson Hall), Upward Bound and Upward Bound Math and Sciences (third floor of Vinson Hall).

 - Wellness and fitness programs are provided through the J.R.
 Holder Wellness Center.

 Each student at Northwestern is unique and has worth and dignity.
 It is our goal to assist students and recognize, understand, and celebrate human differences.

-The Student Services office is located on the first floor, Room 126, of the Fine Arts Building on the Alva Campus.
+The Student Services office is located on the first floor, Room 126, of Ryerson Hall on the Alva Campus.
 We can assist you with the following: